thewca/wca-documents/edudoc/competition-templates/competition-templates.md

 Here you can find the following printable templates that can be used for WCA competitions:

 - Cube covers and Clock covers, both stackable
-- 3D-printable cover designs for Square-1, Clock and Skewb puzzles
+- 3D-printable cover designs for Square-1, Clock, and Skewb puzzles
 - Results boxes for scorecards: one that can be put on a table and another that can be hung on a wall
 - Square-1 inserts (21 per page)
 - Competitor guide infographic with illustrations of the most important rules
 - Multi-Blind scrambling infographic, with illustrations that show best practices
-- Sheet with cube outlines for tracking Multi-Blind scrambles (14 cubes per page)
+- Sheets with cube outlines for tracking Multi-Blind scrambles (14 cubes per page)

 ![](images/results_boxes_and_cube_cover.jpg){.centered width=600px}